Sawmill Fire (2017): Background

 Wildfires are a natural part of the ecological cycle of the Southwestern United States.
 The Sawmill Fire was one of 2,321 wildfires that burned 429,564 acre in Arizona in 2017.
-The State of Arizona expected a "normal" season but one with high fire potential in the state's southern grasslands because of high temperatures, low humidity, and an abundance of fuels.
+Arizona State Forester Jeff Whitney expected a typical season in the state's northern forests but one with high fire potential in the state's southern grasslands because of high temperatures, low humidity, and an abundance of fuels.
 By August 2017, wildfires had burned the most amount of land since the 2011 season.
-In May 2018, the Ecological Restoration Institute at Northern Arizona University published a study of the 2017 wildfire season in Arizona and New Mexico and observed that more land had burned in Arizona than the average of the previous ten years.
-Eleven fires were studied, of which ten were in Arizona and included the Sawmill Fire.

 Cause

-The fire began at around 11am (MST) on April 23, 2017, in the Coronado National Forest, a state-owned property in south-central Arizona, 26 mi south of Tucson, Arizona.
+The fire began at around 11 am (MST) on April 23, 2017, in the Coronado National Forest, a federally owned property in south-central Arizona, 26 mi south of Tucson, Arizona.
 The cause of the fire was a detonation at a gender reveal party hosted by the Dickey family of a target packed with blue dye to indicate the male gender of their child, and Tannerite, a highly explosive substance, by Dennis Dickey, an off-duty U.S. Border Patrol agent and the child's father.
 Dickey fired at the target four times, striking and detonating it with the fourth shot; the explosion immediately set the nearby grass on fire.
 According to his attorney, Dickey attempted to put out the fire but was unsuccessful because of the speed at which it was spreading.
 Afterward, Dickey alerted law enforcement and admitted culpability for the fire, and subsequently cooperated with authorities.